gulpjs/gulp/README.md

 3. Make use of the gulp-util library.
 Do you need to change a file's extension or do some tedious path crap?
 Try looking there first and add it if it doesn't exist
 4. Use gulp.log when you need to log messages
 5. Remember: Your plugin should only do one thing!
 It should not have a complex config object that makes it do multiple things.
 It should not concat and add headers/footers.
 This is not grunt.
 Keep it simple.
+6. Do not throw errors.
+Emit them from the stream (or pass them to the callback if using event-stream's .map).
-6. Add "gulpplugin" as a keyword in your package.json so you show up on our search
+7. Add "gulpplugin" as a keyword in your package.json so you show up on our search

 ## LICENSE